 Settling on the right decision in winged animal control items is fundamental to tackling your flying creature issues.
 You have to know where these feathered foes are landing and what they are doing.
 Are they settling, perching, or simply arriving to search for sustenance?
-We implore a variety of products when solving issues at business, public, and private settings.
-To achieve Vancouver Bird Control, Our group of fowl control specialists will guide you to a solution of your pest bird circumstance.
+We implore a variety of bird control products when solving issues in business, public, and private settings.
+To achieve Vancouver Bird Control, Our group of fowl control specialists will guide you to a solution to your pest bird circumstance.

 An effective, humane, maintenance-free permanent control solution that deters pest birds from landing and roosting on your home, building, or other structure.
-They create an uneven surface preventing birds from landing on flat or curved surface areas encouraging them to fly to a different spot.
+They create an uneven surface preventing pigeon bird from landing on flat or curved surface areas encouraging them to fly to a different spot.
 Applications along gutters, drains, girders, ledges, signage, and more!
-Stainless Steel Spikes are able to bend 360 degrees, virtually invisible, U.V. protected, sun & weather proof, and are not affected by extreme temperatures.
+Stainless Steel Spikes are able to bend 360 degrees, virtually invisible, U.V. protected, sun & weatherproof, and are not affected by extreme temperatures.

-When trapping is necessary, we utilize humane live traps.
-These devices are used to humanely capture pest birds through a one way door system.
+When bird trapping is necessary, we utilize humane live traps.
+These devices are used to humanely capture pest birds through a one-way door system.
 There is a screen mounted above the trap to provide birds shade, and food and water dishes.

 It is almost impossible not to spy pigeons within a block-by-block radius in urban areas, which have turned all sorts of street furniture, e.g. signs, and building structures, e.g. ledges, sills, beams, etc. into a place to roost.
 Our feathered street urchins do not restrict themselves to commercial and industrial buildings, they will often settle inside your attic.